Blog

 What is email authentication?

-Email authentication is about proving that a message is sent by a person who appears to be sending it.
-It uses email validation standards to check that the sender address isn’t forged and that the email contents have not been modified after sending it.
+Email authentication is about validating the identity of the sender of an email—basically, proving that a message is actually sent by whoever appears to be sending it.
+It uses email validation standards to check that the sender's address isn’t forged and that the email contents have not been modified after sending.

 Jeff Bezos, for example, keeps a public email address at jeff@amazon.com for customer feedback!
-Thanks to authentication, you can be assured that it is Jeff and his team behind the email, and that messages received from his email are the real deal.
+Thanks to authentication, you can be assured that it is indeed Jeff and his team behind the email and that messages received from it are the real deal.

 How email authentication works

-Today, three standards are used to filter spoofed email messages before they reach the inbox: SPF, DKIM and DMARC.
-How these acronyms work will be covered in more detail later, but they follow a general path to verify the identity of email senders:
+Today, three authentication standards are used to filter spoofed email messages before they reach the inbox: SPF, DKIM, and DMARC.
+How these email authentication protocols work will be covered in more detail but they follow a general path to verify the sender’s identity:

 1. You publish rules on how to authenticate emails sent from your domain.